 To facilitate mortgage financing of buildings on public lands, the Department made a change to its standard lease by adding a waiver clause to promote accession.
 By virtue of this clause, the Department recognizes the full ownership of the building by the lessee, even though the land belongs to the government.

 All leases issued after November 15, 2006, contain an accession clause.
-If you have a lease issued prior to this date and you would like a new lease that incorporates this clause, you must contact one of the Department’s regional branch offices and pay a $343 (GST and QST not included) administrative fee.
+If you have a lease issued prior to this date and you would like a new lease that incorporates this clause, you must contact one of the Department’s regional branch offices and pay a $402.41 (including QST and GST) administrative fee.
 However these provisions do not apply to shelter leases.